awsk1994/VultantGlasses_Alpha/README.md

  - [No solution/fix atm] Notification warning: [Sat Feb 20 2021 16:11:54.296]  WARN   ..  registerHeadlessTask or registerCancellableHeadlessTask called multiple times for same key 'RNAndroidNotificationListenerHeadlessJs' --> close app, then open app again

 # Bug
+ - [To confirm, not reproducible] BUG: BleError: Device ? is already connected --> connect to device -> close app -> open again -> try to connect to saved ble.
+ - [Bug?]
+How to handle connecting to 2 different glasses?
  - [Temporary Fix by increasing MTU] !!BUG!!: When message is too long (settings content of 8 letters - "NO NAME)"), there'll be write operation timeout.
 NEED TO FIX.
 Afterwards, any bluetooth operation fails.
 NEED TO FIX THIS TOO!
- - [To confirm, not reproducible] BUG: BleError: Device ? is already connected --> connect to device -> close app -> open again -> try to connect to saved ble.

 # How to use?
  - Allow location permission for app.